 Sources of drinking water: The source of drinking water is Lake Huron.
 The raw water from Lake Huron is pumped through the Karegnondi Water intake and pipeline to the Genesee County Drain Commission's Water treatment plant where the raw water is treated, turning it into treated drinking water.
-The treated drinking water is then pumped through the GCDC water distribution system throughout the county, to the other communities they serve and to the City of Swartz Creek's water distribution system.
-The City's water distribution system distributes the water to its customers.
+The treated drinking water is then pumped through the GCDC water distribution system throughout the county, to the other communities they serve and to the City of Swartz Creek's water distribution system distributes the water to its customers.